Kathryn Grayson: John Shelton

 Shelton and Grayson eloped to Las Vegas, where they were married on July 11, 1941.
 The two had courted for 18 months, after meeting while making screen tests.
 In July 1942, Shelton moved out of their Brentwood home and into his own apartment.
 This came after a month of reconciliation after a judge dismissed their divorce suit.
 Grayson charged Shelton with mental cruelty.
 They divorced on June 17, 1946.

 Johnnie Johnston

 Grayson wed singer/actor Johnnie Johnston on August 22, 1947, in Carmel, California.
-On October 7, 1948, Grayson's only child, daughter Patricia "Patty Kate" Kathryn Johnston was born.
-Patricia married Robert Towers and had two children, Kristin and Jordan.
-Jordy Towers became the lead singer of the band SomeKindaWonderful.

 Grayson and Johnston separated on November 15, 1950.
 On October 3, 1951, Grayson was granted a divorce from Johnston on the grounds of mental cruelty.
 Johnston's This Time for Keeps co-star, Esther Williams, claimed in her 1999 autobiography that while making the film, Johnston would read Grayson's intimate letters aloud to the girls in his fan club, including the "all-too-graphic details concerning what she liked about his love-making."

+Death

-According to her secretary, Grayson died in her sleep at her home in Los Angeles on February 17, 2010, aged 88.
+According to her secretary, Grayson died in her sleep at her home in Los Angeles on February 17, 2010, at the age of 88.

-Honors

-On February 9, 2022, in honor of the 100th anniversary of Grayson's birth, Turner Classic Movies TV network showed five of Grayson's films.